Post-doctoral researcher (Honorary)

 Davis JR. et al, (2012), Development, 139, 4555 - 4560

-The main aim of my research is to develop novel techniques that identify brain networks by examining the spontaneous activity of the brain at rest.
+The main aim of my research at Oxford is to develop novel techniques that identify brain networks by examining the spontaneous activity of the brain at rest.

 We are using cutting edge data from the Human Connectome Project to investigate how we can relate this variability in spontaneous brain activity to both behavioural and genetic factors.